Skip to content

 802.457.2355

-May 23, 2026 – May 10, 2027
+May 15, 2026 – May 10, 2027

-In it’s third year, Art on the Barns is a bold outdoor exhibition of contemporary artworks installed across buildings of a working dairy farm.
+In its third year, Art on the Barns is a bold outdoor exhibition of contemporary artworks installed across buildings of a working dairy farm.
 Playful, reflective, and layered with meaning, the installation draws from the routines and patterns of everyday work, creating visual touchpoints that connect the artwork to the surrounding landscape.

 The act of mowing fields, cutting paths and shaping the land mirrors the artist’s process of drawing and painting.
 In both farming and artmaking, labor becomes a contemplative space shaped by movement, attention, and the satisfaction of work completed.

-Together, these works reveal the beauty, discipline, and repetition embedded in the tasks of daily life.
+In conversation with the farm, these works reveal the beauty, discipline, and repetition embedded in the tasks of daily life.

 About the Artist